Ok folks, after a long wait, here’s the preliminary results for this long, 2-week Showcase event.

-Preliminary results are in, and it appears Ripe Bananas has a solid lead in the the non-political category for the post Vegan Marshmellows Roasting Over an Open Fire.
+Preliminary results are in, and it appears Bananas has a solid lead in the the non-political category for the post Vegan Marshmellows Roasting Over an Open Fire.
 Meanwhile, on the political side, dangerous liberty has pulled ahead with Al Franken on Book TV.

 And for alliances, the newly-formed Liberal Coalition comes out of the gate strong, leading the contest with 71.4 % participation.